gabriele6/docker-jekyll-nginx/README.md

  `chmod 777 execute.sh`
 * Fork a Jekyll theme and edit the initialize.sh file with the location of the theme on your repositories (example theme: https://github.com/arkadianriver/spectral)
 * run `./initialize.sh`

+Alternatively, after installing Docker you can download the script setup.sh to your home directory, edit file permissions with `chmod 777 setup.sh`, and run it with `./setup.sh`

 #### Running the existing containers automatically at startup
 * view the cron list with `crontab -e` (as root)